Mar 23 , 2021

 Why is it important:

 The gut and digestive system can be both an indicator and a determinant of health.
 Therefore, it is incredibly important to both listen to it and to take care of it.
 The intestines/gut make up a large and important part of the body’s immune system.
 This means that if things aren’t working properly, it can cause the immune system to become compromised.
 Many people get so used to living with symptoms of GI distress or poor gut health, that they often don’t recognize the issue.
 Also, because the importance of gut health is still a newer field of study, it is often not recognized by general physicians either.
 However, tests and awareness have been improving in recent years, leading to more accurate diagnoses of gut irregularities.
 One of the best things that anyone can do to protect their health is to learn to recognize symptoms of GI distress or poor gut health and to be their own advocate when speaking with physicians.

-i.
-If you are experiencing any signs and symptoms of GI distress/poor gut health, get it checked out.
-A good preliminary assessment is the small intestinal bacteria overgrowth (SIBO) test.
+- If you are experiencing any signs and symptoms of GI distress/poor gut health, get it checked out.